Cultural & Historic Interests

 Closed Sat, Sun, and holidays from Nov to Feb, and from Dec 28 to Jan 3

 The museum exhibits historic materials from the Sado gold mine and its related artifacts.
-The Exhibit House offers hands-on experiences of artwork: try your own pottery work for 1600 yen, or traditional Sakiori weaving for 2400 yen.
+The Exhibit House offers hands-on experiences of artwork: try traditional Sakiori weaving for 1,800 yen.

 Chokoku-ji Temple